kaizen-ai/kaizenflow/documentation/general/zenhub.md

 ### Background tasks

 - background issues to work on when you are blocked on the core task (waiting for a review, S3 problem, etc.)
 - background tasks can be selected from Backlog, Sprint Candidates, New Issues pipelines or filed
-  - backgound issues should be selected by each person independetly
+  - backgound issues should be selected by each person independently
   - each person should always have at least 3-4 background issues in the Pipeline
-- requirements to background issues:
+- requirements for background issues:
   - issues you can work on independently
     - e.g., refactoring, adding unit tests, linting your code
   - relevant to our recent work as a team
     - e.g., something related to the old Twitter pipeline is obsolete
-  - issues with small interaction with other people’s work including your current work
+  - issues with little interaction with other people’s work including your current work
     - e.g., renaming something in the entire codebase is going to interact with everybody
-  - technical debt: something that you keep hitting and it makes you slow down in your daily job
+  - technical debt: something that you keep hitting and that slows you down in your daily work
   - reading documentation
-- to convert a task to background issue / file a background issue
+- to convert a task to a background issue / file a background issue
   - assign it to yourself
   - add it to master Epic
   - add the label "Background" to it